This is part 3 of the codetect series:

 v0 (November 2025): MVP with line-based chunking (512 lines, 50-line overlap).
 Simple, shipped fast, validated the MCP-native approach.
 But functions got split awkwardly across chunks.

-v1 (January 2026): Added PostgreSQL + pgvector (60x faster search), better embedding models (bge-m3), multi-repo support, and an eval framework.
+v1 (January 2026): Added PostgreSQL + pgvector (60x faster search at scale), better embedding models (bge-m3), multi-repo support, and an eval framework.
 The surprise?
 Better models barely improved quality.
-The eval revealed: ~40% of search results were incomplete functions because line-based chunking doesn't respect code structure.
+The eval revealed: roughly 60% of search results contained incomplete functions because line-based chunking doesn't respect code structure.

 Key insight from v1: Better models don't fix bad chunks.
 We needed to chunk by semantic units (functions, classes) instead of arbitrary lines.